taqtiqa/jlenv/docs/readme.md

+# jlenv

-Use jlenv to pick a Julia version for your application and guarantee that your development environment matches production.
+Use `jlenv` to pick a Julia version for your application and guarantee that your development environment matches production.

 **Powerful in development.** Specify your app's Julia version once,